Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Introduction

-which is by itself a unitary evolution\footnote{Notice that the commutator of two Hermitian operator is anti-Hermitian, so that the exponential is Hermitian.} of the initial state that approximates ITE.
-This fact is exploited in \cite{glu} to synthesize a circuit that implements this version of QITE.
+where $\boldsymbol{\hat \rho}_n=\ket{\psi_n}\bra{\psi_n}$, which is by itself a unitary evolution\footnote{Notice that the commutator of two Hermitian operator is anti-Hermitian, so that the exponential is unitary.
+Also note that the unitary generator depends non-linearly with the state it is evolving.} that approximates ITE.
+This fact is exploited in \cite{glu} to synthesize a circuit that implements this version of QITE, which is called Double Bracket QITE (DB-QITE).
 The benefits of this method are that it does not rely on intermediate measurements \cite{Iqbal2024topological} to compute the unitary of the following step, it is a pure quantum algorithm.
-This is achieved by nesting the unitaries used to evolve one step into the unitaries used to evolve to the next one, at the expense of quickly increasing the circuit depth for multiple time steps.
+This is achieved by nesting the unitaries used to evolve one step into the unitaries used to evolve to the next one, which makes the gate count to increase exponentially with the number of steps in the algorithm.
+We explore the resource cost of this novel algorithm in the following and compare it with the proposal presented in this paper.

-A variational formulation of imaginary-time evolution was proposed in~\cite{mcardle2019variational} as an alternative to reconstructing the non-unitary propagator of Eq.~(5).
-Instead of approximating each time step by an explicit unitary as in QITE, Variational Quantum Imaginary Time Evolution (VarQITE) projects the imaginary-time dynamics onto a parameterized manifold of states defined by a variational ansatz $\ket{\phi(\boldsymbol{\theta})}$.
-The evolution is obtained by employing McLachlan’s variational principle in Eq.~(3), leading to the differential equation
+A variational formulation of imaginary-time evolution based on McLachlan’s variational principle was proposed as an alternative approach to approximating the imaginary-time-evolved quantum state in Eq.~\eqref{eq:ITE}~\cite{mcardle2019variational}.
+Rather than approximating each time step by an explicit unitary, as in QITE, Variational Quantum Imaginary Time Evolution (VarQITE) projects the imaginary-time dynamics onto a parameterized manifold of quantum states defined by a variational ansatz $\ket{\phi(\boldsymbol{\theta})}$.
+In this framework, the evolution of the quantum state is mapped onto the evolution of the variational parameters.